deepaksood619/deepaksood619.github.io/docs/devops/devops-intro/disaster-recovery.md

 The time it takes after a disruption to restore a business process to its service level, as defined by the operational level agreement (OLA).
 For example, if a disaster occurs at 12:00 PM (noon) and the RTO is eight hours, the DR process should restore the business process to the acceptable service level by 8:00 PM.

+The time it takes a system to return to a working state after a disaster or service outage.
+In other words, RTO measures downtime.

 ## RPO - Recovery Point Objective

 The acceptable amount of data loss measured in time.
 For example, if a disaster occurs at 12:00 PM (noon) and the RPO is one hour, the system should recover all data that was in the system before 11:00 AM.
 Data loss will span only one hour, between 11:00 AM and 12:00 PM (noon).